 The journey of cell quantification is a fascinating one, starting from the crude microscopy methods of the 1800s to today's sophisticated automated systems.
 Robert Koch's groundbreaking work in the 1880s didn't just revolutionize bacterial quantification - it laid the groundwork for modern cell biology.
-His methods, though primitive by today's standards, showed us that understanding cell numbers was crucial for both research and medical applications.
+His methods, though primitive by today's standards, showed us that understanding cell numbers was important for both research and medical applications.
 This evolution continues today with cutting-edge digital imaging and AI-assisted counting techniques.

 C₁V₁ = C₂V₂ (Serial Dilution Law)